deanmtownsley/Flash-X-snia-stage/source/monitors/Profiler/ProfilerMain/hpctoolkit/README.md

 off sampling (it is on by default): use the -ds (or --delay-sampling) option for hpcrun (dynamic) or set the `HPCRUN_DELAY_SAMPLING` environment variable (static), along with additional options for trace and event monitoring.
-See the example referenced above.
+See the [example](https://github.com/Lab-Notebooks/Flow-Boiling-Performance/blob/f1729bbfb5728904558a11277e167bbdb55c5063/) referenced above.

 ### Visualizing Output

-If execution works out as expected and you do not face any permission issues related to `pref_event_paranoid` then you should have a measurements directory in your run directory.
+If your application executes as expected and you do not face any permission issues related to `pref_event_paranoid` then you should have a measurements directory in your run directory.
 Next you need to execute,